Nightcore

-A nightcore edit is a version of a track that increases the pitch and speeds up its source material by approximately 35%.
-This gives an effect almost identical to playing a 33⅓-RPM vinyl record at 45 RPM.
-This 35% increase in RPM causes the note C4 to become slightly lower in pitch than the note F#4 (261.63 Hz becomes 353.19 Hz) which is an increase of approximately 5 and a half semitones.
+A nightcore (also known as sped-up song, sped-up version, sped-up remix, or, simply, sped-up) edit is a version of a music track that speeds up its source material by approximately 35%, which also raises the pitch.
+This gives an effect almost identical to playing a 33⅓-rpm vinyl record at 45 rpm.
+The 35% increase in speed causes the note C4 to be slightly lower in pitch than the note F#4 (from 261.63 Hz to 353.19 Hz), which is an increase of approximately 5 and a half semitones.
+Playing 33⅓-rpm vinyl records at 45 rpm was common in the Happy Hardcore scene of the 90s and 2000s, which most likely inspired this genre.

-The name is derived from the Norwegian musical duo Nightcore, which released pitch-shifted versions of trance and eurodance songs.
-Nightcore is also commonly associated and accompanied with anime and otaku culture, with many YouTube thumbnails of nightcore remixes containing anime characters and art.
+The name is derived from the Norwegian musical duo "Nightcore", who released pitch-shifted versions of trance and Eurodance songs.
+Nightcore is also almost always associated with and accompanied by anime and otaku culture; many YouTube thumbnails (and similar features) of nightcore remixes contain anime characters and art.

+Nightcore saw a general resurgence in popularity in the early 2020s due to TikTok, causing major recording labels to officially release sped-up versions of their songs.